mevdschee/aspnetcorevb/README.md

 # ASP.Net Core Web Application in Visual Basic

-ported the example "ASP.Net Core Web Application" from C# to VB.
+I ported the example "ASP.Net Core Web Application" from C# to VB.net.
 It is (successfully) using Razor .cshtml files in a VB project.
 I have ensured it is compatible with ASP.Net Core 2.1.

 When you run this code using 'dotnet run' you will encounter: